 Please review all of the eligibility requirements carefully before submitting an application.

-- This is a one-time award for 501(c)(3) organizations or organizations with domestic fiscal sponsor.
+- This is a one-time award for 501(c)(3) organizations or organizations with a domestic fiscal sponsor.

 - Organizations active in domestic and international locations are considered.